-

 Geopolitics and Justice

 The Geopolitics and Justice Research Cluster is centred on interrogating the multiple practices of Western interventionism, global security and international development shaping our contemporary world.
-Running through much of the cluster’s research is a focus on the intricate connections between discursive and material productions of space, and in critiquing the geopolitical and geoeconomic contexts of interventionary practices.
-An overarching core concern also lies in theorising and insisting upon human geography and human security in envisioning and enacting forms of participatory and sustainable development, and in critically considering urgent global issues of economic, environmental and social justice.
+Three core cluster concerns are: (1) theorising the overlapping geopolitical, political economy, political ecology and gendered contexts of interventionary practices; (2) insisting upon human geography and human and environmental security in envisioning productive forms of participatory and sustainable development; and (3) critically considering how to enact transformative development practices in addressing urgent global issues of economic, environmental and social justice.

 Cluster Members